Marwan Issa: Leadership in Hamas

 Issa became the head of the Qassam Brigades in the refugee camps in the central Gaza Strip and played a central role in the development of their military systems.
 Issa was later one of Israel's most wanted militants.
 He was seriously wounded in an Israeli assassination attempt during a 2006 meeting also attended by Deif and other top Qassam Brigade commanders.

 Issa rarely appeared in public, but in 2011, he was photographed at a reception for those released in the Gilad Shalit prisoner exchange.
 Issa was a member of the Hamas team negotiating the exchange with Ahmed Jabari, Saleh al-Arouri, and Nizar Awadallah.
 Issa's home was bombed in 2014 and 2021.

 As Deif's second-in-command, Issa was closely involved in planning the 2023 Hamas attack on Israel.
-During the Gaza war, Issa was one of Israel's three most wanted Hamas militants, alongside Yahya Sinwar and Muhammed Deif, the three forming a military council.
+During the 2023 Gaza War, Issa was one of Israel's three most wanted Hamas militants, alongside Yahya Sinwar and Muhammed Deif, the three forming a military council.
 Issa would replace Sinwar or Deif if either was killed.
 The European Union linked Issa directly to the attack and placed Issa and Deif on its terrorist blacklist on 8 December.

 According to Tamir Hayman, former head of Israel's Institute for National Security Studies and former head of the Military Intelligence Directorate, Issa played a crucial strategic role in the organization that went beyond military matters.
 Hayman described him as "the strategic mind of Hamas" and highlighted Issa's influence as a close confidant of Sinwar, acting as a stabilizing force and facilitating connections within the Hamas leadership.

 Issa was designated as a terrorist by the United States on 10 September 2019.

 Personal life

 Issa's eldest son Baraa died in 2009, aged nine, after he was refused passage from the Gaza Strip for medical treatment in Egypt.
-Another son, Muhammad, was killed in 2023 in an Israeli airstrike in Gaza during the Hamas War.
+Another son, Muhammad, was killed in 2023 in an Israeli airstrike in Gaza during the 2023 Gaza War.